kristianmandrup/cream/README.markdown

 _Role Groups_
 Document DBs such as *Mongo* and *Riak* are good for modeling a role-group hierarchical relationship.
 Role-Group support is planned as a future add-on for the roles strategies integration.
 (Any assistance appreciated!)

-_Note:_
-You are most welcome to provide "plugins" for any other role frameworks.
-Please follow the API conventions of Roles generic.

-_Update:_
-Roles Generic has recently been upgraded with a better API, architecture, framework for testing and more and better functionality.
-It should also now be more DRY and easier/simpler to add more strategies and Datastore adapters.

 ## ORMs